ByteNybbler/MNIKEditor/README.md

 * Ctrl+U: Toggle inline soft mode.
 The cursor brush will be orange while inline soft mode is active.
 * Ctrl+K: Toggle outline hard mode.
 The cursor brush will be indigo while outline hard mode is active.
 * Ctrl+J: Toggle outline soft mode.
 The cursor brush will be a slightly lighter indigo while outline soft mode is active.
+* Esc: Return to the master.dat editor screen.
+If changes to the level have been made, the user is asked whether they want to save their changes.

 ### CAMERA CONTROLS